powsybl/powsybl-diagram/docs/network_area_diagrams/edgeRouting/edgeRouting.md

 The chosen edge routing can be specified through `NadParameters::setEdgeRouting`.
 Note that, internally, the edge routing is passed to the `SvgWriter` which launches the computation.

-Currently, there are 2 implementations of the `EdgeRouting`: the `StraightEdgeRouting` and the `CustomPathsRouting`.
+Currently, there are 2 implementations of the `EdgeRouting`: the `StraightEdgeRouting` and the `CustomPathRouting`.
 The default implementation if none specified is the `StraightEdgeRouting`.

 ## Common features